 New England College of Optometry provides an in-depth pathway through clinical education that affords a set of experiences designed to prepare students for success in their future careers.
-Our optometrists-in-training grow their skills through hands-on experiences in a variety of settings, including hospitals, community health centers, private practices, and mobile eye clinics.
+Our optometrists-in-training grow their skills through hands-on experiences in a variety of settings, including comprehensive vision centers, hospitals, community health centers, private practices, and veterans medical centers.

 Education Rooted in Clinical Experiences

 At New England College of Optometry, early and diverse clinical experiences translate into patient care experiences throughout their time at NECO.
 From the start, our students are considered optometrists-in-training, conducting clinical observations and participating in vision screenings for young children at local elementary schools and HeadStart programs within the first few weeks.
 These hands-on experiences are supported through classroom discussions, practice labs, and mentoring by upperclassmen.
 Learn more about the clinical education department at New England College of Optometry.